DesireeEDU/44688-Data-Analytics-Capstone-Project-Desiree-Thompson/README.md

    - The dataset does not include any missing values and or outliers that would require further handling.

-   - In preparation for for furhter analysis, three (3) additional features have been added:
+   - In preparation for for further analysis, three (3) additional features have been added:
       - BMI
       - BMI Body Fat
       - Navy Baody Fat